Fredholm realizations of elliptic symbols on manifolds with boundary: Relation to boundary value problems

 \subsection{Atiyah-Bott obstruction}

 For a differential operator, $P$, of general degree, $k$, the Cauchy data involves the $k-1$ normal jet bundle at the boundary.
-It is standard (e.g., \cite[Chapter X]{Horm}, \cite[$\S$II.6]{BoosB}) to study this space by passing to the associated ordinary differential operator formed from the principal symbol.
-This is a family of ordinary differential operators, $P_{y,\heta},$ acting on half-lines and parameterized by the cosphere bundle of the boundary.
+It is standard (e.g., \cite[Chapter X]{Horm}, \cite[$\S$II.6]{BoosB}) to study this space by passing to a family of ordinary differential operators formed from the principal symbol.
+This family, $P_{y,\heta},$ acts on half-lines and is parameterized by the cosphere bundle of the boundary.
 The ellipticity of $P$ gives rise to a decomposition of the null space of the $P_{y,\heta}$

 where $\curly M_{\lrpar{y,\eta}}^\pm$ consists only of exponential polynomials involving $e^{i\lambda x}$ with $\pm\mathrm{Im}\lrpar{\lambda}>0$ respectively.
 A local boundary condition defines a bundle map